Pringley/masters-thesis/slides.markdown

 ## Comparison to prior art

--   Similar functionality to RubyPython when briding from Ruby to Python
+-   Similar functionality to RubyPython when bridging from Ruby to Python

 -   *Much* better functionality than JyNI when bridging from Jython to CPython